 The visiphone remained dark and silent.
 Was it broken, or was something wrong?
 Tyler's instincts hinted at the latter.
 He reached up and covered the vid pickup with his hand, and ran his finger down the row of buttons.

 "Palm Couriers.
 Gotta package here," he mumbled into the intercom.
 Predictably, someone--or several someones--buzzed him in without further thought.
-Some people were like that, the kind who would rely on electronics without wanting a lift a finger to help themselves.
+Some people were like that, the kind who would rely on electronics without wanting to lift a finger to help themselves.

 Number 17 was on the third floor; Tyler took the stairs, looking around cautiously.
 He didn't see anyone, though, which was curious.
 There were plenty of ways to watch a building without being seen, but relatively few to go unnoticed within one.
 If something was wrong, why weren't there signs of it?